This document is relevant for: Trn1

 Logs used in tutorials do not present latest performance numbers

-For latest performance numbers visit Neuron Performance
+For latest performance numbers visit Neuron performance

 Setup and compilation#